-Turn Out Like His Mentor: Zigzagged with Batman and Robin I/Nightwing.
+Turn Out Like His Father: Zigzagged with Batman and Robin I/Nightwing.
 Dick initially wants nothing more than to be Batman's successor and this is what everyone expects, given that the other Leaguers started taking sidekicks mainly because they thought Batman was right to ensure that someone would be able to carry on his work.
 However, Dick later comes to the conclusion that he doesn't enjoy being the sort of obsessive person who will sacrifice everything to win, and Bruce reveals that he never intended to train Dick as a successor— all he wanted was to give Dick a chance to catch the man who murdered his family and keep from being that same kind of obsessive person.
 Five years later, however, Dick has further concluded that while he isn't the kind of fanatic Batman is and doesn't want to be, that doesn't change the fact that he's good at it.

 Twincest: Sort of.
 Superboy and Miss Martian start making out while undercover as the Terror Twins in "Terrors".
 Icicle Jr. isn't too pleased.

 Twin Telepathy: Superboy and Miss Martian pretended to have this while undercover in "Terrors".